glorat/gainstrack/client/public/welcome.md

 - Improvements to base currency conversion in reports such as P&L Explain and IRR
 - P&L explain automatically reports over a range of typical time periods - very cool

-### Errata
-#### Feb'20
-- The login facility is still work in progress but can be tried
-#### Dec'19
-- P&L Explain may pull in real historic quotes from external data sources but other reports do not.
-- Income/Expenses/Liabilities are counterintuitively affected by future market prices, rather than retaining their original cost basis
-#### Nov'19
-- Liabilities are not supported in reports yet